Water exists in all the three states. Discuss.

 Alloys

-Reason — A homogenous solution of a solid into another solid is called a solid solution and common metal alloys are solid solutions because an alloy is also a metal made by mixing two types of metals together.
+Reason — A homogeneous solution of a solid into another solid is called a solid solution and common metal alloys are solid solutions because an alloy is also a metal made by mixing two types of metals together.

 With a rise in temperature, the solubility of sodium chloride will: